 Kiran Mazumdar-Shaw, a pioneering biotech entrepreneur, is the Chairperson and Managing Director of Biocon, Asia's leading bio-pharmaceuticals enterprise.
 Named among TIME magazine's 100 most influential people in the world, she is recognized as a global thought leader for Biotechnology.
 Under her stewardship, Biocon has evolved since its inception in 1978 from an industrial enzymes company to a fully-integrated, innovation-led, emerging global biopharmaceutical enterprise committed to reduce therapy costs of chronic conditions like diabetes, cancer and autoimmune diseases.

-As a global influencer, she is ranked among Fierce Biotech's list of the 'World's 25 Most Influential People in Biopharma' and Forbes '100 Most Powerful Women'.
-Recently, U.S.-based Chemical Heritage Foundation conferred her with the '2014 Othmer Gold Medal' and Germany-based Kiel Institute for the World Economy awarded her its coveted '2014 Global Economy Prize' for Business.
+As a global influencer, she is ranked among Fierce Biotech's list of the 'World's 25 Most Influential People in Biopharma,' Forbes' '100 Most Powerful Women' and Fortune's 'Top 25 Most Powerful Women in Asia-Pacific.'
+Recently, she was featured in 'The Worldview 100' listing of the presigious US-based Scientific American magazine.
+She was also ranked Second among the 100 Most Influential People across the globe in the field of Medicine in the Global Medicine Maker Power List 2015 published by a top UK-based medical publication, The Medicine Maker.
+U.S.-based Chemical Heritage Foundation conferred her with the '2014 Othmer Gold Medal' and Germany-based Kiel Institute for the World Economy awarded her its coveted '2014 Global Economy Prize' for Business.
 Foreign Policy magazine has named her among the '100 Leading Global Thinkers of 2014'.

 A first generation entrepreneur with more than 39 years' of experience, she is recognized for leading the biotech revolution in India.
 Her contribution to the biotechnology in India has been recognized with the Padma Shri (1989) and the Padma Bhushan (2005), two of India's very prestigious civilian honors.